aaronmed/aaronmed/README.md

 📚 I have just finished
 * Cross-platform application development

-🌱 I’m currently learning
+🌱 I’m currently studying a specialization course in Big Data and Artificial Intelligence

-* JS, TS, React
-* Laravel
-* Java, Spring
+🔭 I’m currently working on DESIC
+* Working with Vue, Spring, Grails, Java

 📫 How to reach me:
 * Email: aaronmedmel@gmail.com